f you’re one of those families doing a happy dance

 9) Start (or restart) family routines and rituals.

 If during the school year you plan to make a ritual of having breakfast or dinner together as a family, start that up now.
 Have kids create their own “morning routine card”; they can zhuzh it up and even laminate it.
-Decide with your kids what should generally get done the night before and what gets done the morning of: lunch, backpack, choosing clothing, etc.
+Decide with your kids what should generally get done during evenings, and what will get done during mornings: lunch, backpack, choosing clothing, etc.

 10) Figure out where gear lives.

-Before school starts, establish a place for backpacks, shoes, musical instruments and all that other hoopla that comes with kids’ comings and goings from school.
+Before school starts, establish a place for backpacks, shoes, musical instruments and all that other hoopla that comes with kids’ entrances and exits.
 Also figure out where screens (iPads, phones) live; ideally it’s outside bedrooms

 11) Dip a toe into meal planning.